mu-ts/logger/README.md

 ## Adornments

 Fancy word to say you can provide a set of static attributes that will be applied to every output statement.
 This can be useful when you need to add a static value to each log statement for a logger, or set of loggers.

 NOTE: Adornments do not apply to decorators, at this time.

 ## LOG_LEVEL

-`LOG_LEVEL` is looked for on `process.env`, and when found, used to defined default log levels when hard coded values are not provided for loggers.
-However, you can ptionally override a hard coded value if you add a ! in front of the name of a specific named logger.
+`LOG_LEVEL` is looked for on `process.env`, and when found, used to define default log levels when hard coded values are not provided for loggers.
+However, you can optionally override a hard coded value if you add a ! in front of the name of a specific named logger.
 In this case, it will override hard coded values and set it to the value defined.

 For the name of each logger, any string is valid.
-All values are stored lower case so dont expect mixed case to provide different loggers.
+All values are stored lowercase, so don't expect mixed cases to provide different loggers.

 ## Decorators